Turks and Caicos Beachfront Resorts

 Grace Bay Club

 Grace Bay Club was the original luxury resort on Providenciales, and was started before Grace Bay became widely known as the world’s best beach and one of the top destinations in the Caribbean.

 Club Med Turkoise is the oldest large resort in the Turks and Caicos, and was initiated back when Providenciales didn’t even have a paved runway!
 It was also the first all-inclusive resort in the country.

 Seven Stars is an eye-catching and expansive resort in the center of Grace Bay Beach, and is situated on one of the best stretches of the world-famous beach.
-This 115 room retreat offers every luxury amenity you’d expect.
+This 115-room beach resort offers every luxury amenity you’d expect.
 Seven Stars features three restaurants, a spa, and fully outfitted suites.